Vanderbilt Faculty and Staff Health and Wellness

-Health Plus is the faculty and staff wellness and fitness program.
-It includes a fully equipped, state-of-the-art fitness center, group fitness classes and a variety of events and programs designed to help you lead a healthy lifestyle.
+Health Plus is the faculty and staff health promotion program.
+Its programs are designed to help you lead a healthy lifestyle.
 Vanderbilt's award winning Go for the Gold program is a comprehensive health promotion program designed to help faculty and staff and their families lead healthier and more productive lives by identifying health risks and taking action to reduce those risks.
 A wellness credit of up to $240 per year is available to faculty and staff paying for Vanderbilt Health Plan benefits.

 Work/Life Connections-EAP is a resource for faculty and staff meeting various life challenges.
-Services include brief counseling, referral to community resources and departmental workshops.
+Services include grief counseling, referrals to community resources and departmental workshops.
 The EAP also offers a free, anonymous mental health screening for depression.
-Problems range from personal/work stress, parenting, couples issues, eldercare, or family concerns to depression, substance abuse, and domestic violence.
+Problems range from personal/work stress, parenting, couples issues, eldercare, or family concerns related to depression, substance abuse, and domestic violence.
 Our goal is provide support and direction in helping employees resolve problems and enhance the quality of their lives.
 Call 936-1327 for a confidential appointment.

 Health and Wellness Information Portal